drotiro/boxfs2/README.md

 Authors and Contributors
 ========================

-Boxfs is written by Domenico Rotiroti.
+Boxfs is written by Domenico Rotiroti with contributions from other GitHub users.

 See README.V1 for a list of people who helped in the previous releases.

 Known problems/limitations